dx-ted-emea/bigdata-labs/Lab-4/README.md

   * Azure CLI (a.k.a.
 Azure Xplat CLI) [installed and configured](https://azure.microsoft.com/en-us/documentation/articles/xplat-cli/) on your Azure subscription

 ##2.
-What is HDInsight, Hadoop and Scoop?
+What is HDInsight, Hadoop and Sqoop?

 ###What is Hadoop in HDInsight?